skoruba/IdentityServer4.Admin/src/Skoruba.MultiTenant/ReadMe.md

 claims includes using the registered ClaimsPrincipalFactory and this object constructs a UserManager which in turn constructs a UserStore which constructs the ISkorubaTenantContext.
 In short, authentication middleware creates the SkorubaTenantContext which establishes the tenant.
-Those services are all registered as scoped in DI.
+Those services are all registered as scoped in DI and wont change.

-So when the multi-tenant middleware is called after authentication, the ISkorubaTenantContext has already been constructed in the DI container and will continue to use the already defined object through the lifetime of the request.
+So when the multi-tenant middleware is called after authentication, the ISkorubaTenantContext has already been constructed in the DI container which will continue to use the already defined object through the lifetime of the request.

 As is in the Finbuckle implementation, the developer should make use of factory properties